Loss and Grief

 If you’re struggling with the grieving process, you might consider the following courses of action:

-What should I look for in a therapist for challenges around loss and grief?
+How to look for a therapist for loss and grief challenges

 Therapists vary in their approaches to treating challenges related to grief.
 A few of the most common options include:

-Find therapists who can help you with loss and grief near you
+Find therapists for loss and grief near you

 Find therapists who specialize in healing from grief and loss on Zencare, below.
 Search by insurance, fees, and location; watch therapist introductory videos; and book free initial calls to find the right therapist for you!